-When the tip of your wing gets stuck in the lines, this is called a 'cravat'.
+If the tip of your wing gets stuck in the lines, this is called a 'cravat'.
 This can make your glider go into a spiral, which is difficult to control.
-The first solution to get out of this situation is to stabilize the glider into normal flight by maintaining control of your direction and then pull down the stabilo line (red line on the B-riser) until you feel tension to help release the tip.
+The first solution to get out of this situation is to stabilise the glider into normal flight, i.e get control of your direction and then pull down the stabilo line (attached to the C riser) until the wing tip frees itself.
 You must be careful with any brake inputs or you may stall the opposite wing.
+You can also use strong deep pumps on the brake to the cravated side, when doing so it is important to lean away from the cravat otherwise you risk spinning or deepening the spiral.
+The aim is to empty the air out of the wing tip, but without spinning.
+Correctly done, this action will clear the cravat.

-If this does not work, a full stall is another option.
-This should not be done unless you have been taught how to do so and it can only be done with a safe amount of altitude.
-Remember if the rotation is accelerating and you are unable to control it, you should use your reserve parachute whilst you still have enough time and altitude.
+If it is a very large cravat and the above options have not worked then a full stall is another option.
+This should not be attempted unless you have been taught how to do it and can only be done with a large amount of altitude.
+Remember if the rotation is accelerating and you are unable to control it, you should throw your reserve parachute whilst you still have enough altitude.